MojeZcg/MojeZcg/README.md

-# Hi 👋, I'm Walter Montenegro
+# 👋 Hi, I'm Walter Montenegro

 -  **I'm Learning :** Full-Stack Development 💻 | Open-Source :fire:
 -  **Hobbies :** Racing 🏁 and Read 📖
 -  **How to reach me:** By <a href="mailto:jesusmontenegro941@gmail.com" >Email</a> or <a href="https://www.linkedin.com/in/montenegrowalter/" >Linkedin</a>
 -  **Fact :** It's never late to get started 🎯
-## Experience in these technologies and languages
+# Experience in these technologies and languages

 ### Most Experience in:
 ![Django](https://img.shields.io/badge/Django-092E20?style=flat-square&logo=django&logoColor=white)&nbsp;